 The self-employment tax rate is 15.3% of net earnings up to a base amount.
 The base amounts are US$128,400 in 2018 and US$132,900 in 2019.
 The rate consists of 2 parts: 12.4% goes toward Social Security (old age, survivors and disability insurance) and 2.9% covers Medicare hospital insurance).
-That means the Social Security portion applies only to the first $128,400 of self-employment income (for 2018 tax year).
+That means the Social Security portion applies only to the first $128,400 of your foreign self-employment income (for the 2018 tax year).
 And Medicare applies to any amount thereafter.

-Additional Medicare tax: If you make more than base amount limits, the excess of wage limits will be taxed at 2.9%.
+Additional Medicare tax: If you make more than the base amount limits, the excess of wage limits will be taxed at 2.9%.
 Depending on your income, you might be also subject to Additional Medicare Tax (AMT).
-The current rate is 0.9% and it applies to individuals who earn above the certain threshold, based on filing status.
+The current rate is 0.9% and it applies to individuals who earn above a certain threshold, based on filing status.

 You do not take the Foreign Earned Income Exclusion into consideration when figuring net earnings.